typewriter-editor/json-patch/README.md

 const { data, metadata } = JSON.parse(localStorage.getItem('my-object-key'));
 const object = lwwClient(data, metadata);

-// Get changes since last synced const response = await getJSONPatchChangesFromServer(object.getRev());
-if (response.patch && response.rev) {
-  object.receiveChanges(response.patch, response.rev);
-}

-// Automatically send changes when changes happen object.onMakeChange(() => {
+// Automatically send changes when changes happen.
+// This will be called immediately if there are outstanding changes needing to be sent.
+Always send changes first before
+// asking for the latest from the server, otherwise local changes will be overwritten by the latest from the server. object.onMakeChange(() => {
   object.sendChanges(async patch => {
     // A function you define using fetch, websockets, etc await sendJSONPatchChangesToServer(patch);
   });
 });

+// Get changes since last synced after sending any outstanding changes const response = await getJSONPatchChangesFromServer(object.getRev());
+if (response.patch && response.rev) {
+  object.receiveChanges(response.patch, response.rev);
+}

 // When receiving a change from the server (onReceiveChanges is a method created by you, could use websockets or
 // polling, etc)